 This is the goal we all (should) strive for.
-Was my class 90% in Spanish my first year teaching when I was using the traditional textbook, grammar, vocab, workbook, chapter test approach?
+Was my class 90% in Spanish my first year teaching when I was using the traditional textbook, grammar, vocab, workbook, and chapter test approach?
 Absolutely not.
-Am I getting better since moving to more of a CI approach.
+Am I getting better since moving to more of a CI approach?
 Yes.
 Am I perfect?
 No. As I heard mam Dugger say last night “practice makes progress.”

 I have learned that the student output in class is directly related to the input and activities that I provide.
 While doing Martina Bex’s awesome Muertos Unit chock full of CI resources, I am providing the input and students are amazing me with their output, even in Spanish 1.
 This class also just finished Martina’s Siéntate unit, and I was SO IMPRESSED with the participation IN SPANISH.
-I am been slowing sipping on the CI Kool Aid for a while now but now I am chugging and can not get enough.
+I am been slowly sipping on the CI Kool Aid for a while now but now I am chugging and can not get enough.

 So in the midst of my CI transformation, we were finishing up our Spanish III unit on immigration, focusing on the novel Esperanza by Carol Gaab, with the movie Which Way Home.
 It was my first time showing the movie in class, so I bought a great movie guide to accompany it.
 With the mindset of 90% Target Language on day one of the movie I clicked “movie in Spanish.”
 Day one bombed.
 Bad.

-- Issue #3 – I was too proud.
+- I was too proud.
 When I saw the obvious signs of frustration, (students getting agitated, complaining they did not get it, checking out completely) I should have changed the course of class midway.
 I was too proud.
 I felt that by turning on the English subtitles I was giving in to their request, letting them “win,” and most of all failing as a teacher.
 To me, having English subtitles gave them permission to not listen in Spanish, but instead just read.
 It meant that I had not prepared them well enough, that I had not taught them like I should have.
 But I was wrong

 While reflecting that night, I came to the question “What is the goal of watching this movie?”
 Was the goal for the students to understand the varied and difficult speech of children from Central America?
 No, the goal was to reflect on immigration and begin to understand the journey of unaccompanied migrant children.
 I realized that the CONTENT of the movie was too important to have them bogged down by the language.